magnusdv/pedprobr/README.md

 Overview
 --------

-`pedprobr` is a reboot of the computational heart of the retired `paramlink` package.
-Its main content is an implemention of the Elston-Stewart algorithm for pedigree likelihoods.
-It is part of a suite of packages for pedigree analysis in R, centered around `pedtools` for basic handling of pedigrees and markers.
+The main content of `pedprobr` is an implemention of the Elston-Stewart algorithm for pedigree likelihoods.
+It is a reboot of the implementation in [paramlink](https://CRAN.R-project.org/package=paramlink) which is no longer actively developed. `pedprobr` is part of a suite of packages for pedigree analysis in R, centered around `pedtools` for basic handling of pedigrees and markers.

 The workhorse of the package is the `likelihood()` function, which works in a variety of situations: